Rev. Brooks Gibson, MEd

 Who I Work With

-Hello, my name is Brooks Gibson and I am a Master's-Level Pastoral Counselor.
-I am trained in Christian counseling, clinical psychotherapy and forensic court-ordered services in the family and juvenile superior and district courts in the U.S. I have worked with children, adolescents, adults, couples and families for over 30 years dealing with a wide range of difficult emotional, relational, clinical and personality disorder issues.
-I am an ordained pastor and a certified community college instructor in psychology, counseling and chemical dependency, having taught for over 16 years at locations such as Arizona College of the Bible, Glendale Community College and Paradise Valley Community College and several others.
-I am a member of the American Association of Christian Counselors and the American Association of Pastoral Counselors.
+Hello, my name is Brooks Gibson and I am a Master's-Level Pastoral Counselor with Arizona Christian Counseling.
+I have worked with children, adolescents, adults, couples and families for over 40 years dealing with a wide range of difficult emotional, relational, clinical, and personality disorder issues.
+I am an ordained pastor and a member of the American Association of Christian Counselors (AACC).

-Brooks Gibson meets with clients at his office in Peoria:
+Brooks Gibson meets with clients online or at his office in Peoria:

-"The compassionate heart and high intelligence of Brooks Gibson is what I liked most about Mending Lives, LLC."—S. Tatum (Thervo.com)
+"The compassionate heart and high intelligence of Brooks Gibson is what I liked most about Mending Lives, LLC."
+(Thervo.com)

-"By completing his homework and counseling, we decided against getting a divorce and are still married and getting stronger every day."—John B. (Thervo.com)
+"By completing his homework and counseling, we decided against getting a divorce and are still married and getting stronger every day."
+(Thervo.com)

-"He was very thorough, professional and knowledgeable."—Christi (Thervo.com)
+"He was very thorough, professional and knowledgeable."
+(Thervo.com)